OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/filewrapper_plugin.rst

     10.1 20.2 3.141592653589793
     A B C

 There is also a method for replacing an entire array of values.
-Let's try replacing the set of three integers.
+Try replacing the set of three integers as follows:

 .. testcode:: Parse_Input